metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `attestations` (Attributes List) Attestations are optional checks for signed in-toto Statements used to verify the image.
-See https://github.com/in-toto/attestation.
-Kyverno fetches signed attestations from the OCI registry and decodes them into a list of Statement declarations. (see [below for nested schema](#nestedatt--spec--rules--verify_images--attestations))
+- `attestations` (Attributes List) Attestations are optional checks for signed in-toto Statements used to verify the image.See https://github.com/in-toto/attestation.
+Kyverno fetches signed attestations from theOCI registry and decodes them into a list of Statement declarations. (see [below for nested schema](#nestedatt--spec--rules--verify_images--attestations))
 - `attestors` (Attributes List) Attestors specified the required attestors (i.e. authorities) (see [below for nested schema](#nestedatt--spec--rules--verify_images--attestors))
 - `image_references` (List of String) ImageReferences is a list of matching image reference patterns.
-At least one pattern in the list must match the image for the rule to apply.
-Each image reference consists of a registry address (defaults to docker.io), repository, image, and tag (defaults to latest).
-Wildcards ('*' and '?') are allowed.
+At least one pattern in thelist must match the image for the rule to apply.
+Each image reference consists of a registryaddress (defaults to docker.io), repository, image, and tag (defaults to latest).Wildcards ('*' and '?') are allowed.
 See: https://kubernetes.io/docs/concepts/containers/images.
 - `image_registry_credentials` (Attributes) ImageRegistryCredentials provides credentials that will be used for authentication with registry (see [below for nested schema](#nestedatt--spec--rules--verify_images--image_registry_credentials))
-- `mutate_digest` (Boolean) MutateDigest enables replacement of image tags with digests.
-Defaults to true.
+- `mutate_digest` (Boolean) MutateDigest enables replacement of image tags with digests.Defaults to true.
-- `repository` (String) Repository is an optional alternate OCI repository to use for image signatures and attestations that match this rule.
-If specified Repository will override the default OCI image repository configured for the installation.
-The repository can also be overridden per Attestor or Attestation.
+- `repository` (String) Repository is an optional alternate OCI repository to use for image signatures and attestations that match this rule.If specified Repository will override the default OCI image repository configured for the installation.The repository can also be overridden per Attestor or Attestation.
 - `required` (Boolean) Required validates that images are verified i.e. have matched passed a signature or attestation check.
-- `skip_image_references` (List of String) SkipImageReferences is a list of matching image reference patterns that should be skipped.
-At least one pattern in the list must match the image for the rule to be skipped.
-Each image reference consists of a registry address (defaults to docker.io), repository, image, and tag (defaults to latest).
-Wildcards ('*' and '?') are allowed.
+- `skip_image_references` (List of String) SkipImageReferences is a list of matching image reference patterns that should be skipped.At least one pattern in the list must match the image for the rule to be skipped.
+Each image referenceconsists of a registry address (defaults to docker.io), repository, image, and tag (defaults to latest).Wildcards ('*' and '?') are allowed.
 See: https://kubernetes.io/docs/concepts/containers/images.
 - `type` (String) Type specifies the method of signature validation.
-The allowed options are Cosign and Notary.
+The allowed optionsare Cosign and Notary.
 By default Cosign is used if a type is not specified.
 - `use_cache` (Boolean) UseCache enables caching of image verify responses for this rule
 - `verify_digest` (Boolean) VerifyDigest validates that images have a digest.